|Nutritional Guidelines (per serving)|

 - 2 cups all-purpose flour

-- Once boiling, reduce heat, cover, and simmer for 2 to 3 hours or until the beans are tender.
+Once boiling, reduce heat, cover, and simmer for two to three hours or until the beans are tender.

-- After 2-3 hours of simmering, stir the onion, carrots, and pepper into the beans.
+After two to three hours of simmering, stir the onion, carrots, and pepper into the beans.
 Cover and simmer for an additional 30 minutes.

 Recipe Source: Jene Cain, Northridge, California.
 This recipe came to us from Jene Cain from Northridge, CA who obviously has some experience cooking for a crowd.
 Reprinted with permission.